 Not sensing any heat and receiving error code 228 from your Lennox® furnace?

-This indicates your HVAC equipment couldn’t adjust its pressure switch before turning on.
-As a consequence, your system will not run for your safety.
+This indicates your HVAC equipment couldn’t adjust its pressure switch before starting.
+As a result, your system will not run for your safety.

-Repairing or replacing this part is better left to the professionals at R & M Climate Control Service Experts Heating & Air Conditioning in Knoxville.
-Our NATE-certified technicians are among the best in the industry.
-They’re well-prepared to take care of all of your heating needs, including fixing a furnace error.
+Repairing or replacing this part is better left to the professionals at R & M Climate Control Service Experts in Knoxville.
+Our NATE-certified technicians are among the brightest in the industry.
+They’re well-equipped to take care of all of your heating needs, including fixing a furnace error.

 We want you to be thoroughly satisfied with our quality furnace repair in Knoxville.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.